 - K2togtbl (knit two together through back loop) or P2togtbl (purl two together through back loop)

-I prefer the use of “tbl” instead of “b”, because Kb can also mean to knit one stitch in row below, that forms a different stitch pattern.
+I prefer the use of “tbl” instead of “b”, because Kb can also mean to knit one stitch in row below, which forms a different stitch pattern.
 Make sure to check the abbreviations listed in the pattern instructions.

 How to work through the back loop?